Speak Your Truth

 What This Journey Looks Like

 When you remember, you can reclaim the power you have given away.
-Your power in speaking your truth must be heard.
+Then, you can speak the truth that must be heard.
+[Action: sharing your story with the community so you can be witnessed and heard.]

 Reclaim your voice and speak your truth.